mubaraqwahab/thinkdev/src/index.md

 <b class="lead">{{ site.description }}</b>

-We'll learn how to break down problems and express solutions in a programming language (JavaScript).
-Beyond that, we'll learn to use the command line, practice documenting, testing, and debugging simple programs, and we'll implement and use some common data structures and algorithms.
+In this course, we'll learn how to break down problems and express solutions in a programming language (JavaScript).
+As well, we'll learn to use the command line, practise documenting, testing, and debugging simple programs, and we'll implement and use some common data structures and algorithms.

 ## 📃 Outline